Information and guidance on which type of visa will be required for the Summer School.

 How long will it take for my visa support letter to arrive?

+Visa support letters won't be issued until February (you can't apply for your visa more than 3 months before you intend to travel).
 Visa support letters are sent to you electronically within one week of your tuition fee payment being successfully completed, provided you have attached all the relevant supporting documents with your application such as your passport copy.
 We may need to ask for further documents such as your passport copy to ensure the details on your visa support letter are accurate.

 What if my visa is refused?